 CONSERVATIVE WOMEN FIND POWER FIGHTING WOMEN’S ISSUES

 Of the three episodes released thus far, the first deals with Phylis and her motivation for taking down the ERA.
-Notably, the ERA is something that Phylis doesn’t very much care about early on.
+Notably, the ERA is something Phylis doesn’t very much care about early on.
 She’s far more knowledgeable and concerned about nuclear arms races than women’s issues.
 However, when she goes to Washington, it’s clear that no one is willing to take her seriously.
 Even if she was elected to Congress, she would have no power at all.

 RESENTMENT ON BOTH SIDES OF THE AISLE HURTS WOMEN

-On the one hand, traditional women, like housewives, cannot relate to the feminist revolution.
-They are happy where they are and find the movement to be a challenge to their own way of life.
+On one side, traditional women, like housewives, cannot relate to the feminist revolution.
+They are happy where they are and find the movement to be a challenge to their way of life.
 Equality isn’t being treated the same as a man, but instead being able to have the privileges they deserve.
 This happens, in part, because conservative women refuse to believe that they are at a disadvantage.
 Schlafly demonstrates this belief several times in the series, unable to attribute her shortcomings to her sex, as she cannot conceive of a world in which an attribute beyond her control impairs her.

 THE ISSUES OF 1972 PARALLEL 2020

 Part of what’s heartbreaking about this series is the realization that many of the issues so passionately debated in 1972 are still up for debate in 2020.
 The abortion debate takes center stage in the second and third episodes, with a pre-Roe v.
 Wade country at odds over whether abortion should be legal.
 Despite all the decades of fighting, the same number of people think abortion should be against the law as there was decades ago, and vice-versa.